Mediterranean Islands: Malta, Sicily, Sardinia and Corsica

 The western Mediterranean islands of Malta, Sicily, Sardinia and Corsica vary from sun-drenched rocky masses to fertile lands with rolling pastures, forested mountains, volcanoes, and spectacular coastlines.
 Ancient peoples left temples, standing stones, and forts here, and bays and inlets sheltered fishing and trading fleets for millennia.

 Journeying from one island to the next takes the traveller along sea-routes traversed by the Phoenicians, Greeks, Romans and Arabs.
+Now considered wonderful vacation spots by tourists who cruise through the Mediterranean Sea, a deeper look at these islands reveals their complex and intricate histories.

 The Romans ruled Malta, Sicily, Sardinia & Corsica